 Completed business process definition instances are not deleted from the system automatically.
 After a business process definition instance is completed, the instance is typically no longer needed and, therefore, can be removed from the Process Server database.
-The IBM Business Process Manager, WebSphere Lombardi Edition, and Lombardi Teamworks products provide a stored procedure called LSW_BPD_INSTANCE_DELETE, which you can use to delete old instances.
+The IBM Business Process Manager V7.5.x and V8.0, WebSphere Lombardi Edition V7.1 and V7.2, and Lombardi Teamworks V6.x products provide a stored procedure called LSW_BPD_INSTANCE_DELETE, which you can use to delete old instances.
 With Lombardi Teamworks V6.1 and later, this stored procedure clears out all runtime data that is associated with this instance in the following tables:

 - Dynamic groups created for this instance from:

 - Task associated with this instance from:

 Note: Starting with IBM Business Process Manager V8.0.1 and later, the preferred method is the BPMProcessInstancesCleanup command to delete instances and tasks.